Missouri Route 46

-Route 46 is a highway in northern Missouri.
+Route 46 is a highway in northwest Missouri.
 Its eastern terminus is at U.S. Route 69 north of Eagleville; its western terminus is at U.S. Route 59 east of Fairfax.

 History

 Route 46 is one of the original state highways from 1922.
 Its original termini were the east and west county lines of Worth which it ran completely across.